avcf14/Portfolio-Vanessa-Fernandes/cypress-tests/docs/test_cases.md

   2. Enter valid data in all required fields (first name, last name, gender, mobile, date of birth).
   3. Click "Submit" button.
   4. Verify that no validation errors appear after submitting the form.
-  5. Verify that the form submission is successful.
+  5. Verify that the form submission is successful with the data that was provided.
 - **Test Data**:
     - First Name - "John"
     - Last Name - "Doe"
     - Gender - Male
     - Mobile - 0123456789
     - Date Of Birth - 30/01/1990
-- **Expected Result**: All the required fields should accept the inputs without errors, form should be submitted successfully.
+- **Expected Result**: The form should accept all valid inputs without errors.
+After clicking "Submit," the form should be successfully submitted, and a confirmation message should appear, showing the correct data entered.
+No errors should appear, and the form should not reset unexpectedly.
-- **Actual Result**: To be filled after test execution.
+- **Actual Result**: The form was submitted successfully without any validation errors.
+The entered data (First Name: John, Last Name: Doe, Gender: Male, Mobile: 0123456789, Date of Birth: 30/01/1990) was displayed correctly in the confirmation message, confirming that the form was processed as expected.
-- **Pass/Fail**: To be filled after test execution.
+- **Pass/Fail**: Pass
 - **Priority**: High

 ## Test Case ID: TC002